Pehrsonal/progressbar-for-Golang/TIME_ESTIMATE.md

 have not looked into technical solutions, still in the learning phase.

 Development phase:
-Start implementing basics around my progress bar into GO .
-24 hours get a functional progress bar.
-17 hours
+24 hours Start implementing basics around my progress bar into GO 17 hours get a functional progress bar.

 A running prototype to Sprint 1 2021-02-17